 By some estimates, 90 percent of the toys kids play with in the United States are made overseas.
 It’s a sad truth of economics.
-If you want cheap toys, you need cheap labor and raw materials.
-Even many of the ones that manufacturers claim are “Made in the USA” are more likely than not simply “assembled” here out of imported international parts.
-And unless you call the company directly or do some deep internet sleuthing, it’s hard to know which toys are really American, and which ones are only “made in America” in a marketing sense.
+If you’re looking for kids gifts and you want cheap toys, you need cheap labor and raw materials.
+Even many of the toys that manufacturers claim are “Made in the USA” are more likely than not simply “assembled” here out of imported international parts.
+And unless you call the company directly or do some deep internet sleuthing, it’s hard to know which are American-made toys and which are “made in America” only in a marketing sense.

 That said, there are still plenty of toy companies that remain committed to using American materials and manufacturing their products in the U.S. And the best part about buying them, other than a sense of pride in country, is that U.S.-made toys must meet stricter consumer safety regulations than imported toys, so in some instances, they’re safer.
 But which toys fit the bill?
-We went digging for the best 20 that are manufactured 100 percent in the good ‘ole US of A.
+We went digging for the best American-made toys that are manufactured 100 percent in the good old US of A.

 Wilson’s manufacturing facility in Ada, Ohio, is the oldest leather football factory in the world and has made every football for every NFL game ⏤ plus the one you throw around with the kids ⏤ since 1941.